Colony of Virginia: Jamestown

 The London Company hired Captain Christopher Newport to lead its expedition.
 On December 20, 1606, he set sail from England with his flagship, the Susan Constant, and two smaller ships, the Godspeed, and the Discovery, with 105 men and boys, plus 39 sailors.
 After an unusually long voyage of 144 days, they arrived at the mouth of the Chesapeake Bay and came ashore at the point where the southern side of the bay meets the Atlantic Ocean, an event that has come to be called the "First Landing".
 They erected a cross and named the point of land Cape Henry in honor of Henry Frederick, Prince of Wales, the eldest son of King James.

 They were instructed to select a location inland along a waterway where they would be less vulnerable to the Spanish or other Europeans seeking to establish colonies.
 They sailed westward into the Bay and reached the mouth of Hampton Roads, stopping at a location now known as Old Point Comfort.
 Keeping the shoreline to their right, they then ventured up the largest river, which they named the James, for their king.
 After exploring at least as far upriver as the confluence of the Appomattox River at present-day Hopewell, they returned downstream to Jamestown Island, which offered a favorable defensive position against enemy ships and deep water anchorage adjacent to the land.
 Within two weeks, they had constructed their first fort and named their settlement Jamestown.

 In addition to securing gold and other precious minerals to send back to the waiting investors in England, the survival plan for the Jamestown colonists depended upon regular supplies from England and trade with the Native Americans.
 They selected a location largely cut off from the mainland with little game for hunting, no natural fresh drinking water, and minimal ground for farming.
 Captain Newport returned to England twice, delivering the first and second supply missions during 1608 and leaving the Discovery for the colonists' use.
 However, death from disease and conflicts with the Native Americans took a fearsome toll on the colonists.
 Despite attempts at mining minerals, growing silk, and exporting the native Virginia tobacco, no profitable exports had been identified, and it was unclear whether the settlement would survive financially.

 The Powhatan Confederacy was a confederation of numerous linguistically related tribes in the eastern part of Virginia.
-The Powhatan Confederacy controlled a territory known as Tsenacommacah, which roughly corresponded with the Tidewater region of Virginia.
+The Powhatan Confederacy was part of a region known as Tsenacommacah, which roughly corresponded with the Tidewater of Virginia.
 It was in this territory that the English established Jamestown.
-At the time of the English arrival, the Powhatan were led by the paramount chief Wahunsenacawh, known to the English as Chief Powhatan.
+At the time of the English arrival, the Powhatan were led by the Mamanatowick, Wahunsenacawh, known to the English as Chief Powhatan.